International Law Blog

 Deceased Accused: The Practice of International Tribunals vs the Pursuit of Justice

-By: Vetira RUKORO
+By: Vetira Rukoro

 This article will first further contextualize the practice of international tribunals as it concerns accused persons dying before a judgment is made.
 It will then discuss this practice about the overarching pursuit of justice.